 - 1. Bible Quizzing - a.
 Beginner Division ages 8 and under - b.
 Junior Division ages 11 and under - c.
 Age qualification determined by January 1st - d.
 Local and National competition - 2.
 Children's Crusades These are held annually across the district to reach out to the children of Oklahoma with the intent of children receiving the Holy Ghost. - 3.
 Teacher Certification Four-level achievement program to develop teachers - 4.
 B.R.E.A.D.
-Program A program to read the Bible through in one year - 5.
-Singles' Ministry To edify, motivate, and challenge a growing segment of the church population - 6.
-Teacher Training Seminars held bi-annually in the Oklahoma District - 7.
-Apostolic Home School Conference held annually in the Oklahoma District

-8. Children's Ministry Crusader's Camp (ages 8-10)
+Program A program to read the Bible through in one year - Teacher Training Seminars held bi-annually in the Oklahoma District - 6.
+Apostolic Home School Conference held annually in the Oklahoma District - 7.
+Children's Ministry Crusader's Camp (ages 8-10)